-The proponent proposes to develop a new arterial road in south-eastern Melbourne connecting the Dingley Bypass (between Boundary and Tootal Roads) with the northern end of the Mornington Peninsula Freeway at Springvale Road (Figure 1).
-The project passes between the western boundary of Braeside Park and the eastern boundary of the Woodlands Estate (constructed) wetlands, traverses constructed wetlands at Waterways and approaches to within a kilometre of the Ramsar-listed Edithvale-Seaford Wetlands.
+The proponent proposes to develop a new freeway in south-eastern Melbourne connecting the Dingley Bypass (between Boundary and Tootal Roads) with the northern end of the Mornington Peninsula Freeway at Springvale Road (Figure 1).
+The project passes between the western boundary of Braeside Park and the eastern boundary of the Woodlands Estate (constructed) wetlands, traverses constructed wetlands at Waterways and approaches to within a kilometre of the Ramsar-listed Edithvale wetlands.
 The northern and southern ends of the project pass through or border the South East Green Wedge.

-The project corridor is approximately 9 kilometres (km) in length, comprising two two-lane 7.5 km long carriageways (with a path for walking and cycling) along the greenfield alignment, and 1.5 km of roadworks required to integrate the project with the Mornington Peninsula Freeway.
-It is expected that each carriageway will provide for two 3.5 m wide lanes, with a 3.0 m wide shoulder and 1.0 m wide inside shoulder.
-The carriageways would be widened at the signalised intersections.
-Signalised intersections would connect the proposed road to four arterial roads: Dingley Bypass, Centre Dandenong Road, Lower Dandenong Road and Governor Road.
-A grade-separated "full diamond" interchange would be constructed at the Mornington Peninsula Freeway and Springvale Road intersection.
-Old Dandenong Road would be closed in both directions.
-A bridge (or bridges) approximately 400 m long would be constructed to traverse wetlands at The Waterways and Mordialloc Creek and adjacent drainage lines.
+The project corridor is approximately 9.7 km long.
+Within the corridor, two two-lane 7.5 km long carriageways (with a path for walking and cycling) are proposed by VicRoads along a greenfield alignment, with a further 2.2 km of roadworks required to integrate the project with the Mornington Peninsula Freeway.
+Grade-separated interchanges will be constructed at the Mornington Peninsula Freeway and Springvale Road intersection, and to connect the new freeway with Governor Road, Lower Dandenong Road and Centre Dandenong Road.
+An upgraded interchange will also be constructed to connect the Mornington Peninsula Freeway to Thames Promenade.
+An overpass will be built to traverse old Dandenong Road.
+Twin bridges approximately 400 m long will be constructed to traverse wetlands at Waterways and Mordialloc Creek and adjacent drainage lines.